-Ylopo’s name was created by spelling “Monopoly” backwards and getting rid of some characters.
+Ylopo’s name was created by spelling “Monopoly” backward and removing some characters.

 According to the company, the intent behind this is to turn the game of real estate on its head.

-The Ylopo platform is a real estate marketing suite or one-stop shop for all kinds of different real estate marketing needs.
+The Ylopo platform is a real estate marketing suite or one-stop shop for all real estate marketing needs.

 You could also call it a lead generation system.

-The core of the platform is the “Ylopo Mission Control,” from which you can use all the different features (more about all of them later).
+The platform’s core is the “Ylopo Mission Control,” from which you can use all the different features (more about all of them later).